darwinia-network/darwinia/README.md

 ### Initial Setup

-Inital with darwinia-builder: [darwinia-builder](https://github.com/AurevoirXavier/darwinia-builder) which also use for cross compile
+Initalize with darwinia-builder: [darwinia-builder](https://github.com/AurevoirXavier/darwinia-builder) which also use for cross compile

 Or, you can run scripts step by step, like the following:
 ```bash